High-quality non-commercial clinical nutrition taught by expert faculty

 After one year as faculty veterinary nutritionist at Davis, Dr. Villaverde co-founded a consulting small animal nutrition service (Expert Pet Nutrition) in Ireland, where she currently works.
 She is also a clinical nutrition consultant for the Veterinary Information Network (VIN).

-Dr. Villaverde is president of ECVCN since 2016, is a member of the Scientific Advisory Board for FEDIAF (trade industry association of European pet foods) and is a member of the Global Nutrition Committee of the World Small Animal Veterinary Association.
+Dr. Villaverde was president of ECVCN from 2016 to 2019, is a member of the Scientific Advisory Board for FEDIAF (trade industry association of European pet foods) and the Global Nutrition Committee of the World Small Animal Veterinary Association.

 We can also provide 1-2 hour seminars for faculty and house-officers.
-These presentations can be scheduled in conjunction with veterinary student course offerings while one of our faculty is onsite at your institution.
+These presentations can be scheduled in conjunction with veterinary student course offerings at your institution.